emeraldacoustics/indeed-assessments/answers/Written communication.md

 # Written communication
 Using clarity, brevity, and general best practices in writing Correctly using vocabulary and applying grammar and spelling rules

-## Instructions
-On the following pages, you'll be asked which of two statements is more like you.
-Sometimes, neither option will sound exactly like you.
-Other times, both options will sound somewhat like you.
-No need to overthink it – just go with the first one you're drawn to.

 ## Warm-up question
 Take a minute to look around and to get familiar with the question timer at the top of the page.